juhp/koji-tool/README.md

 but it shows duration, kojiweb urls and build.log size, and it uses `date` to parse a specified date string and can filter task results by package or nvr prefix.

+Note results are ordered by task id (not time) for speed.

 ### Usage